emylz/UCL_with_binary_tree/README.md

 Because we're mimicing the Champion's League, at the end of each match during the "pool phase" we're assigning points, goals etc to the different teams.

-Now, we'll proceed to the explaination of the "final phase".
+Now, we'll proceed to the explanation of the "final phase".
 First, we're creating a binary tree with a height of 4.
 Each node of this tree correponds to a match.
 The 8 leaves of our tree are filled with matches.
 Then, the winners of each match are "climbing" the tree till the end (the root of our binary tree) where we can finally define an "ultimate" winner (the winner of the final match).